jefftranter/6809/sbc/assist09/README.md

 			The / may be used as an immediate command.

-			After any of the display commands the memory contents may be alterred by inputting a valid hex number or ascii 'string' enclosed by single quotes (').
+			After any of the display commands the memory contents may be altered by inputting a valid hex number or ascii 'string' enclosed by single quotes (').

 	O (ffset)  NNNN NNNN	- Calculate the two and/or three byte offset